-The gods and goddesses of Ancient Egypt were central to their culture and religion, shaping their understanding of the world.
+Egyptian mythology is one of the most fascinating and enduring in the ancient world, and the gods and goddesses at its heart shaped every aspect of life along the Nile.
 Whether you're new to Egyptian mythology or looking to deepen your knowledge, this guide to 12 important gods and goddesses will provide you with fascinating insights.

 Jump to: